Kidney transplantation: Imaging

-The normal value is ≈ 0.60, with 0.70 being the upper limits of normal.
+The normal value is ≈ 0.60, with 0.70 being the upper limit of normal.

 Post-transplantation radioisotope renography can be used for the diagnosis of vascular and urological complications.
 Also, early post-transplantation renography is used for the assessment of delayed graft function.

 Diet

-Kidney transplant recipients are discouraged from consuming grapefruit, pomegranate and green tea products.
-These food products are known to interact with the transplant medications, specifically tacrolimus, cyclosporin and sirolimus; the blood levels of these drugs may be increased, potentially leading to an overdose.
+Kidney transplant recipients are discouraged from consuming grapefruit, pomegranate, and green tea products.
+These food products are known to interact with the transplant medications, specifically tacrolimus, cyclosporin, and sirolimus; the blood levels of these drugs may be increased, potentially leading to an overdose.

 Complications

 Problems after a transplant may include: